reedlevinson/home/activities/activity13/README.md

 #### Part 3:
 12. How would you prevent `git` from adding your library to your repository?
 13. How can you always get the order of `.o` and `.a` files right?
-14. Can you share a library with someone else on `plank`?
+14. Can you share a library with someone else on `plink`?
 Why or why not?\
 (Not a plagiarism question ;-)
-15. Can you copy your library from `plank` to your laptop and use it there?
+15. Can you copy your library from `plink` to your laptop and use it there?
 Why or why not?